kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

 When you select to add a new resource, a traditional form page is displayed.
 Here, you must have filled in the mandatory fields before clicking the *Save* button.
-If some mandatory field is not fiiled in or it have a no valid value, the page shows you information about what is
+If some mandatory field is not filed in or it have a no valid value, the page shows you information about what is
 wrong: